krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/plate-slide-back-3.py.md

 # plate-slide-back: slide the plate back into the target location
-# def plate_slide_back(robot):
+def plate_slide_back(robot):
     # Steps:
-    #  1. Put gripper above the plate
+    #  1. Move gripper above the plate
-    #  2. Drop gripper around the plate
+    #  2. Push gripper into the plate from above
     #  3. Slide the plate to the target location
-    # First, put the gripper roughly above the plate so that it doesn't bump into
+    # First, line up the gripper from above with the plate.
-    # it while trying to grab it.
-    if check("the robot's gripper is not above the plate"): robot.place("gripper above plate")
+    # We want to make sure the gripper is not already holding the plate, so we
-    # If the gripper isn't around the plate, put it around the plate.
+    # only proceed if the gripper is not near the plate.
-    if check("the robot's gripper is not around the plate and the robot's gripper is open"): robot.drop("gripper around plate")
+    if check("the robot's gripper is not near the plate"): robot.put("the gripper above the plate")
-    # If the gripper is near the plate, we've probably trapped the plate and can
+    # Once the gripper is above the plate, we can push down on it from above to
-    # slide it back to the target location.
+    # trap it under the gripper.
-    # Move the gripper back to its starting location.
-    if check("the robot's gripper is near the plate and the plate is above the robot's gripper"): robot.move("gripper back to starting location")
+    if check("the robot's gripper is above the plate"): robot.push("the gripper into the plate")
+    # With the plate trapped between the gripper and the table, we can slide it
-    # Slide the plate back to the target location.
+    # back to the target location.
-    if check("the robot's gripper is at the starting location"): robot.slide("plate to target location")
+    if check("the plate is trapped under gripper and gripper and target location are horizontally aligned"): robot.slide("the plate to the target location")